Keyboard shortcuts

 Data

-There are multiple ways to acces data within the construct.
-The easiest one is by dot operator .:
+There are multiple ways to access stored data.
+The simplest is the dot operator .:

 Another way is by using square bracket enclosed by name: